JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 ### CommandRequest.py

-> constructor of CommandRequest that create the client to run the bot and memory that containt the list of request
+> constructor of CommandRequest that create the client to run the bot and memory that contains the list of request
 > Args:
 > client and memory
 > Return: